- Economic Development and Smart Cities

 Dr. Clark has published four books.
 Working Regions: Reconnecting Innovation and Production in the Knowledge Economy (2013) focuses on policy models aimed at rebuilding the links between innovation and manufacturing in the U.S. Remaking Regional Economies: Power, Labor, and Firm Strategies in the Knowledge Economy (with Susan Christopherson) won the Best Book Award from the Regional Studies Association in 2009.
 Basic Methods of Policy Analysis and Planning (with Carl Patton and David Sawicki) is widely adopted in policy and planning courses.
 The Handbook of Manufacturing Industries in the World Economy (edited with John Bryson and Vida Vanchan) was published by Edward Elgar in June 2015.
 In addition to her books, Dr. Clark has published more than twenty book chapters and articles.

 Dr. Clark writes, consults, and speaks on the subject of national and regional development policies related to innovation and manufacturing and production (esp. among small and medium sized firm networks).
-She has collaborated on manufacturing and innovation policy projects with a broad range of national and state/provincial governments and non-governmental organizations including: the OECD (the Organization for Economic Cooperation and Development), the European Union, the Canadian, United Kingdom, United States governments, professional academic associations such as the Regional Studies Association and the Industry Studies Association, and the National Science Foundation (US).
+She has collaborated on manufacturing and innovation policy projects with a broad range of national and state/provincial governments and non-governmental organizations including: the OECD, the EU, the Canadian, UK, and US governments, professional academic associations such as the Regional Studies Association and the Industry Studies Association, and the National Science Foundation (US).

-Dr. Clark's academic leadership includes serving as the recently elected Vice-Chair (2015-2016) with a subsequent term as Chair (2016-2018) for the Economic Geography Specialty Group (EGSG) of the Association of American Geographers (an academic association with over 10,000 members in 60 countries).
-Dr. Clark is an honorary senior research fellow with the Institute of Advanced Studies at the University of Birmingham, UK through 2016.
+Dr. Clark's academic leadership includes serving as the Vice-Chair (2015-2016) with a subsequent term as Chair (2016-2018) for the Economic Geography Specialty Group (EGSG) of the Association of American Geographers.
+Dr. Clark is also an editor of the journal, Regional Studies.
+She is also on the editorial review board of the book series, economic transformations, with Agenda Publishing (UK).
+Dr. Clark has been an honorary senior research fellow with the Institute of Advanced Studies at the University of Birmingham, UK.
 She is also a Founding Member of the Industry Studies Association and served as the Regional Planning conference Track Chair for the Association of Collegiate Schools of Planning from 2009-2012.
 She also served from 2012-2014 on the International Society for Optics and Photonics' (SPIE) Engineering, Science, Technology Policy Committee.
 Since the mid-1990s, Dr. Clark has studied the spatial and organizational dynamics of the optics, imaging, and photonics industry both in the U.S. and internationally.